New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Patriots stats and trends

-- When New England totals over 287.9 yards, the team is 6-5 against the spread and 6-5 overall.
+- In games that New England picks up over 287.9 yards, the team is 6-5 against the spread and 6-5 overall.

 - This year, the Patriots have 18 turnovers, nine fewer than the Bills have takeaways (27).